KDE/digikam-doc/menu_descriptions/menu_imageeditor.rst

     Restore the current image from the original file if it has been modified.

-:menuselection:`File --> Delete File/Move to trash` :kbd:`Shift+Del`
+:menuselection:`File --> Delete File / Move to trash` :kbd:`Shift+Del` / :kbd:`Del`

-    Delete/Move to trash the current image from the current Album.
+    Delete / Move to trash the current image from the current Album.

 :menuselection:`File --> Print Image...` :kbd:`Ctrl+P`